-Duncanville, Texas may be home to the next, great linebacker in NCAA college football.
-Duncanville High School linebacker Kendrick Blackshire is the one of top inside linebacker recruits in America, and his stock is continuing to rise.
+Duncanville, Texas may be home to the next great linebacker in NCAA college football.
+Duncanville High School linebacker Kendrick Blackshire is the one of top inside linebacker recruits in America, and his stock continues to rise.

-Already a four-star recruit, Blackshire is a player who has his choice of schools across the country and could easily set himself up as a high NFL draft pick.
+Already a four-star recruit, Blackshire is a player who has his choice of schools across the country and could easily set himself up as a high NFL draft pick in the future.

 Listed at 6-foot-2 and 250 pounds, he’s the size of a linebacker who has been in a college program for a few seasons, but he also flashes incredible athleticism, which is equally as important for a player at his position in today’s game.

-All of the major recruiting services see him as a top recruit in his class with him landing inside the top 125 players in America.
-His highest ranking near the end of the 2019 season is on ESPN as the 101st-ranked recruit and first at his position.
-The 247Sports Composite ranks him 109th, as well as the No. 2 middle linebacker.
-Rivals puts him a little lower at 121st overall player and fourth-ranked inside linebacker.
+All of the major recruiting services see him as a top recruit in his class with him landing inside the top-25 players in America.
+His highest ranking near the end of the 2019 season is on ESPN as the 170th-ranked recruit and fourth at his position.
+The 247Sports Composite ranks him 148th, as well as the No. 6 middle linebacker.
+Rivals puts him as the 142nd-overall player and eighth-ranked inside linebacker.

 Kendrick Blackshire Recruiting

-It should come as no surprise that Blackshire currently has at least 27 scholarship offers, all from the top teams in the country, many of which are pushing for a spot in the College Football Playoff.
+It should come as no surprise that Blackshire currently has nearly 30 scholarship offers, all from the top teams in the country and many which always push for a spot in the College Football Playoff.
 He already holds offers from teams in his home state, including Texas and Texas A&M.

 He released his top 13 schools in a tweet in mid-October.
 Those teams were Alabama, LSU, Oklahoma, Florida, Auburn, Oklahoma State, Michigan, Michigan State, Illinois, Miami, and Florida State.